melwyncarlo/XS-XML/README.md

 * The FILE mode relies on the computer file system
 * The FILE mode utilises negligible RAM space
 * Written in two programming languages: C and JavaScript (JS)
-* **NEW FEATURE ADDED:** <br>Create processed XS-XML binary object files that act as memory resident databases (Linux and POSIX only).<br>The created XS-XML binary object file would be smaller in file size than its original XML file (between one-third and two-thirds).<br>The \*.xsxml file would be a lot quicker to upload and compile data.
+* **NEW FEATURE ADDED:** <br>Create processed XS-XML binary object files that act as memory resident databases (Linux and POSIX only).<br>The created XS-XML binary object file would be smaller in file size than its original XML file (between one-third and two-thirds).
+The \*.xsxml files upload and compile data a lot quicker, given their off-the-shelf format.

 <br>**NOTE:** The FILE mode only works in C, and not in JavaScript (JS), for obvious reasons.